 School of Nursing

 The BSN Nursing program offers three tracks.
 The Pre-Licensure BSN track is a four-year course of study.
 The LPN to BSN track is a two year course of study designed for Licensed Practical Nurses (LPN) to obtain a BSN degree.
 Upon successful completion of the Pre-Licensure BSN and LPN to BSN programs, graduates are eligible to apply for licensure as a registered nurse (RN).
-The RN to BSN track is a part-time, five semester course of study designed for Registered Nurses (RN) to obtain a BSN degree.
+The RN to BSN track is designed for Registered Nurses (RN) to obtain a BSN degree.
 The NDSU Nursing program is approved by the North Dakota Board of Nursing and is nationally accredited by the Commission on Collegiate Nursing Education (CCNE).

 The School of Nursing is a national leader, positively impacting the health of society through excellence in nursing education, research, practice, and service.

 The mission of the School of Nursing is to advance nursing knowledge and develop dynamic nurse leaders who improve the health of all people, including underserved, rural, and diverse populations.

 Through commitment to the following Core Values, we promote excellence in nursing education, research, practice, and service:

 - Professionalism – We are committed to professionalism as foundational to nursing practice.
 Professional nursing encompasses integrity, respect, collegiality, autonomy, inter-professional collaboration, and ethical practice.